abdul-qadirr/abdul-qadirr.github.io/_pages/terms.md

 author_profile: true
 ---

 Other than geospatial remote sensing, I am very much passionate about investing and consider it to be my *Ikigai*.
-During my Phd, I read lots of investing books and it helped me to refresh and cope better with the Phd stress.
+During my Phd, I read lots of investing books which also helped me to refresh and cope better with the Phd stress.
 I strongly believe that there is a connection between Phd research and investing and if you are good researcher then you can be a good investor too.
 I recommend youngsters to make a habit of investing to have another source of income to create long term wealth and to achieve financial freedom.

 Here are some of the books which I have complied for anyone who are looking to learn more about investing in stocks.

+Research vs Investing similarity

+Both spend considerable amount of time conducting research on the Phd topic, on companies Both predict the future, research formulate their own hypothesis, investor predict the companies future earnings